-You might encounter the Call Failed error if you call a number you’ve blocked.
+You might encounter the Call Failed error if you call a number you’ve blocked on your iPhone.
 If you only get the error message when calling a particular number, there’s a chance that you can’t get through to the person because they’ve been blocked.
 The best move, in this case, would be to check your iPhone’s Blocked Contacts list.

 Step 1: Go to Settings and select Phone.

-Step 3: Select Edit and tap the red minus icon afterward to remove a contact from the list of blocked contacts.
+Step 3: Tap the red minus icon afterward to remove a contact from the list of blocked contacts.

 Step 4: Next, select Unblock.